 The decisional authority can also take action on the plea withdrawal.
 The decisional authority is usually the representative of the court system.
 They oversee the proceedings, from working on the paperwork to hearing an objection in court.

 Overall, a smooth process needs to be ensured.
 If there are bumps along the way, responsible parties need to act accordingly.
 Otherwise, the withdrawal may not become effective promptly.
 For example, there could be filing errors that have to be accounted for.
 Or, there may be difficulties in arranging dates for hearings.

 If neither the objecting parties nor the decisional authority takes action on the withdrawal in the appropriate amount of time, then the withdrawal becomes effective.

-What is the process for filing a motion to withdraw?
+What is a motion to withdraw?

 A motion to withdraw is a formal request made by an attorney to leave a legal case and no longer represent their client.
 This can occur for various reasons, such as conflicts of interest, nonpayment of fees, or a breakdown in the attorney-client relationship.
 The motion must be approved by the court, and the attorney typically must show that withdrawing will not harm the client's interests or unduly delay the proceedings.